achristen/Meteobike/QGIS-Analysis/readme.md

 For example we may be interested whether the amount of greenspace in an urban neighborhood has an influence on nocturnal air temperatures.
 Or is the density of buildings explaining the differences of nocturnal air temperatures?

 In many cities, vector or raster data on the urban form, urban land use and three-dimensional structure is available.
-For Freiburg for example check out the [Catalogue of FreiGIS](https://geodaten.freiburg.de/geonetwork/srv/eng/catalog.search#/search?facet.q=type%2Fdataset)).
+For Freiburg for example check out the [Catalogue of FreiGIS](https://geodaten.freiburg.de/geonetwork/srv/eng/catalog.search#/search?facet.q=type%2Fdataset).
 Data can also be extracted from aerial photos, surveys (digital city models such as [CityGML](https://en.wikipedia.org/wiki/CityGML)) or even 3D laser scanning from aircrafts ([LIDAR](https://en.wikipedia.org/wiki/Lidar)).
 Here is an example of land cover information for Freiburg, Germany at 1 x 1 m resolution:

 ![Images/QGIS_LandCoverSample.png](Images/QGIS_LandCoverSample.png)

 ### Displaying land cover fractions

 The dataset shown above is very detailed, every building, tree, driveway etc. is reflected.
 However, as air temperatures do not only depend on the specific 1 x 1 m2 pixel they are measured over, but due to turbulent mixing, they are the response of a larger neighbood-scale energy balance, we cannot use this information directly.
-Instead we need data that is less detailed, yet retaines the statistics of the typical mix of buidlings, vegetation or impervious ground.
+Instead, we need data that is less detailed, yet retaines the statistics of the typical mix of buidlings, vegetation or impervious ground.

 One common approach to describe the urban form and structure is to classify larger areas at the local-scale (50 m - 0,5 km) and derive *land cover fractions*.
 Land cover fractions describe the plan area covered by a particular land cover (e.g buildings) per total area.
 If a grid cell has a land cover fraction of 1 then the entire grid cell is equal to the corresponding land cover.